Live events and live outputs

 • A standard version up to 720p at 30fps

-Both flavors provide live-to-VOD support, up to 25 hours of DVR and a 2-hour timeshift window.
+Both flavors provide live-to-VOD support and up to 25 hours of DVR.

 The following table summarizes the lineup for each preset: